Updated: 05/28/2026

 What happens when a tooth filling leaks?

-Can a leaking filling lead to an infection?
+Can a leaking filling cause a metallic taste?